Comoros: Economy

 High population densities, as much as 1000 per square kilometre in the densest agricultural zones, for what is still a mostly rural, agricultural economy may lead to an environmental crisis in the near future, especially considering the high rate of population growth.
 In 2004 the Comoros' real GDP growth was a low 1.9% and real GDP per capita continued to decline.
 These declines are explained by factors including declining investment, drops in consumption, rising inflation, and an increase in trade imbalance due in part to lowered cash crop prices, especially vanilla.

 Fiscal policy is constrained by erratic fiscal revenues, a bloated civil service wage bill, and an external debt that is far above the HIPC threshold.
 Membership in the franc zone, the main anchor of stability, has nevertheless helped contain pressures on domestic prices.

 The Comoros has an inadequate transportation system, a young and rapidly increasing population, and few natural resources.
 The low educational level of the labour force contributes to a subsistence level of economic activity, high unemployment, and a heavy dependence on foreign grants and technical assistance.
 Agriculture contributed 36,6% to the GDP in 2024 and provides most of the exports, with cloves alone accounting for 64,9% in 2023.

 The government is struggling to upgrade education and technical training, to privatise commercial and industrial enterprises, to improve health services, to diversify exports, to promote tourism, and to reduce the high population growth rate.

 The Comoros is a member of the Organisation for the Harmonisation of Business Law in Africa (OHADA).
+In 2024, the Comoros joined the World Trade Organization.